Gekkio/mooneye-gb/docs/accuracy.markdown

 Consider the case where at time t=0 we reset the counter, and at time t=1 the DIV register would have incremented if we didn't do the reset.
 Do we see the DIV increment at time t=1 or t=64?

 A test ROM confirmed that increment happens at t=64, so the internal counter is also reset.

-See tests/div_timing.
+*See: tests/div_timing*

 ### How many cycles does OAM DMA take?